erick-otenyo/wagtail-mautic-integration/README.md

 # Wagtail Mautic Settings

-Mautic Settings will be added to the Wagtail Admin Menu as below
+Mautic Settings will be automatically added to the Wagtail Admin Menu as below

 ![Navigation in Wagtail admin](screenshots/locate_mautic_settings.png)